Fiona

 Philomena was supposed to get married but he left her at the altar.
 This was 1954.
 And so she was sent back to Ireland, to Castlepollard Mother and Baby Home.

-Years later, we were given this photo of Philomena holding Mum on the steps of Castlepollard.
-She’s 19 years old.
+In the photo, Philomena is 19 years old.
 She only had 15 minutes with her baby three times a day for feeding.
 But somehow she managed to sneak this picture.

 Paperwork is everywhere, but it’s all locked away.
 You get different papers depending on which data protection officer you get on which day.
 There’s a machine-like bureaucracy to it; a coldness.